mbasaglia/Melanobot_v2/README.md

 ============

 A not so simple IRC bot.

+This bot aims to be extremely flexible in its capabilities and act not only as a simple bot but also as a group of bots contained in a single process.
+It tries to provide a wide variety of available functionality and great room for extensibility.

 For more detailed information on the bot and how to set up an instance, see https://wiki.evil-ant-colony.org/doku.php?id=melanobot:melanobot

+Note: The v2 is to distinguish it from a previous implementation of a similar concept.
+This core components project are still being development and interfaces are not yet to be considered stable.

 Contacts
 --------